 №4: Be open-minded

-With the set and automated workflow, you are ready to wrestle with some serious projects!
+With the set and automated workflow, you are ready to wrestle with some complex projects!
 Congrats, it’s a significant step forward in your team-building process.
 Although there’s one serious point you have to consider: you have to be as open-minded as possible.
 First projects together mean first disagreements about whose idea fits into the general concept better.
 As I’ve mentioned at the beginning of the article, new teams often have a great deal of drive which might play a bad trick on them, sparking unproductive conflicts between team members and undermining the group dynamics.

-You can avoid that if you have more experienced staff, but anyway you’ll have to learn to accept the opinions of others and be objective about what’s good and what’s not.
-You work is not about the personalities, it’s about the best result that would benefit the project in the first place.
+You can avoid that if you have more experienced employees, but anyway you’ll have to learn to accept the opinions of others and be objective about what’s good and what’s not.
+Your work is not about the personalities, it’s about the best result that would benefit the project in the first place.
 Logically, if it improves the final version, the whole team wins this way or the other.
-A small inner competition is sort of necessary, but you should not become overprotective of the ideas just because they are yours or your best buddy’s.
-I may sound like I’m preaching or something, but you gotta learn to let go and accept something new.
+A small inner competition is a sort of necessary, but you should not become overprotective of the ideas just because they are yours or your best buddy’s.
+I may sound like I’m preaching or something, but you gotta learn to let go and accept new ideas.

 №5: Learn together constantly